larsvers/tree-of-charts/README.md

 ### The Tree of Charts
 ---

 On the one hand the tree of charts is a simple visual search engine for different chart types.
 It has 88 charts dangling of its branches and you can pick them by just searching or browsing the tree.
 On the other hand it accompanies and focuses the thought-process when moving from raw data to a visual.
-Often it's great to play around with data and different visuals in your tool of choice, but apart from being a time-save having a solid desgin process in place allows us to build an efficient mental model of visual options.
-Once we have followed some guidelines and understand the connection between data and their forms better, it's easier and clearly more fun to break the rules where necessary.
+Often it's great to play around with data and different visuals in your tool of choice, but apart from being a time-saver having a solid desgin process in place it allows us to build an efficient mental model of visual options.
+Once we have followed some guidelines and understand the connection between data and their forms better, it's easier and clearly more enjoyable to break the rules where necessary.

 The framework applied orders the chart finding process along 3 lines: